SolaceDev/maas-docs-online/docs/group_getting_started/ggs_queue.rst

 * How to map a topic to a queue
 * How to publish a message a queue

-Step 1: Go to Management tab
+Step 1: Go to Manage tab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To access the Management tab, follow the steps below.
+To access the Manage tab, follow the steps below.

 1. Go to your messaging services page by selecting Services from the top navigation bar.
 2. Select your messaging service to navigate to messaging service details.